true crime

 Where is Elizabeth Smart now?

-In a new interview with PEOPLE magazine, the now 36-year-old opened up about being a proud mum to three children, who she shares with her husband, Matthew Gilmour.
+In a 2024 interview with PEOPLE magazine, a 36-year-old Elizabeth opened up about being a proud mum to three children, who she shares with her husband, Matthew Gilmour.

 As a result of her experience, Elizabeth's worry for her kids — Chloe, nine, James, seven, and Olivia, five, is, "never ending", she told the publication.